JayWalker512/CryptoNoter/README.md

 3. Nginx, Nodejs, NPM & Forever Packages
 4. SSL Support For Domain.
 Use https://certbot.eff.org/

 `IMPORTANT NOTE:` DO NOT USE GOOGLE COMPUTE ENGINE (GCE) or other related Google CLoud Services for crypto-mining services.
 It is in violation of their TOS.
 Google will suspend your account, lock your files and charge you for the usage.
-Been there, done that!
+Been there, done that.
+So don't waste your precious time.

 ## Installation
 ```bash